 “George’s solid direction ensures that the drama is mostly involving.
 It also helps that the Armenian genocide is a relatively unexplored period of history and makes for a horrifying backdrop. there’s something to enjoy about its traditional brand of storytelling, devoid of any irony.
 There are definitely more interesting and satisfying films to be made about the Armenian genocide and this is never going to become a Titanic-sized success – but it’s a solid, if overly soapy, drama,” wrote Benjamin Lee in The Guardian.

-The rest of us can make up our own minds about The Promise from August 8, when it becomes available on Netflix.
+Now that it’s on Netflix, the rest of us can make up our own minds about The Promise.

 Unlike many news and information platforms, Emerging Europe is free to read, and always will be.
 There is no paywall here.
 We are independent, not affiliated with nor representing any political party or business organisation.
 We want the very best for emerging Europe, nothing more, nothing less.
 Your support will help us continue to spread the word about this amazing region.